TobiaFi/TrulyAutomatedShips/README.md

 If your automated fleet relies on the computing power of the rest of the fleet to coordinate itself - and that's why having too many automated ships leads to a decrease in maximum efficiency for all of them - then grabbing a tonne of GPUs and stitching them together with a ship should actually lift some of the weight from your regular ships, not add even more!

 With this mod, when you slap a supercomputer on a hull, it will actually make the ship more autonomous, and decrease its "automated ship points," leaving you with the ability to increase the size of your automated fleet even more!
 But beware: all of this added computing power will require constant maintenance.
 After all, you wouldn't expect a giant AI core with the capacity to manage entire planets to be easy to sustain, would you?
+The good news is that small ships will be reasonably cheap, but as hull size increases, so does maintenance costs.

 ## Let's talk numbers